Anti-surveillance

 Aerial

-You can include in an anti-surveillance route locations that would prevent an aerial surveillance effort from following you: an underground metro system, a shopping complex with many entrances, etc.
+You can include in an anti-surveillance route locations that would prevent an aerial surveillance operation from following you: an underground metro system, a shopping complex with many entrances, etc.

 Covert

-You can conduct anti-surveillance to evade a covert physical surveillance effort.
+You can conduct anti-surveillance to evade a covert physical surveillance operation.